 I felt like I already knew the routine.
 Someone would pull out of the trunk and I would struggle.
 Someone would walk me a few steps off the road and place me down on my knees.
 That person would get back into his car and leave.
 Then I would wait thirty minutes in agony, a kind of mental punishment where you know your life is over, but as my father would say, "the cookie jar still feels in reach."

+I'm screaming at the top of my lungs, but the tape is in the way.
+My throat feels like its burning through my lungs as if they are going to burst.
 My level of adrenaline skyrocketed.
 All the while, I'm trying to force my hands free.
 I can feel the tape sliding around my sweaty wrists.
 I'm using my feet to kick backwards and I'm spinning my head trying to bite my way through the tape.